hypercore-protocol/hyperdrive-daemon-client/README.md

 20. `drive.checkout(version)` // Returns a new `RemoteHyperdrive` instance for the checkout.

 ### FUSE
 The client library also provides programmatic access to the daemon's FUSE interface.

-You can mount/unmount your root drive, or mount and share subdrives:
+All FUSE commands can be found on the `client.fuse` object.

 ##### `client.fuse.mount(mnt, opts, cb)`
 Mount either the root drive (if `/mnt` is not specified), or a subdirectory within the root drive.